wifiphisher/wifiphisher/README.md

 <p align="center"><img width="70%" src="https://sophron.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>

 ## Usage

+Run the tool by hitting `python bin/wifiphisher`.

+Following are some common options along with their descriptions:

 | Short form | Long form | Explanation |
 | :----------: | :---------: | :-----------: |
 | -m | maximum | Choose the maximum number of clients to deauth.
 List of clients will be emptied and repopulated after hitting the limit.
 Example: -m 5 |